sondos-ahmed/news-app-frontend/README.md

 # North News Frontend App

-Welcome to the North News Frontend App!
 This repository contains the frontend application developed during my time as a trainee at the Northcoders coding bootcamp.
 In this README, you will find information on how to install the necessary dependencies, run the app, and contribute to the project.

 ## Production Link
 To access the live version of the North News App, click on the following link: [North News App](https://northnewsapp.netlify.app/)